Mixed Diffusion for 3D Indoor Scene Synthesis

 \subsection{Ablation Study}

+We show an additional ablation study comparing \algorithm (also referred as Mixed+PointNet in ablation studies) and the 2-stage approach to supplement Table \ref{tab:conditional_ablation}.
+The second row of Table~\ref{tab:conditional_ablation_app} reports results of a 2-stage variant where ground-truth semantic labels are sent to the geometric diffusion stage.
+While bypassing the first semantic diffusion stage improves performance, this variant still under-performs compared to \algorithm.
+This suggests that even with a perfect first-stage label predictor, the 2-stage approach still produces less realistic scene layouts compared to ours.

-We provide additional geometric evaluation results for our ablation study in Sec.~\ref{sec:floor_conditioned}.
-Across all three dataset, there is a consistent improvement over OOB \% as we modify the floor plan feature extractor and diffusion framework towards our final design of \algorithm.
-This is consistent with the evaluation metrics reported in Sec.~\ref{sec:floor_conditioned}.
+We show object evaluation results in Table~\ref{tab:ablation_obj}.
+Across all three datasets, there is a consistent improvement over OOB \% as we modify the floor plan feature extractor and diffusion framework towards our final design of \algorithm.
+This is consistent with the main results in Table~\ref{tab:conditional_ablation}.